The Self-Help Protocol (English Version)

 To start the self-help experience you need:

-A smartphone with the YouTube App
+- A smartphone with the YouTube App;

-The 7-day protocol you can find below
+- The 7-day protocol you can find below;

-A partner to share this experience
+- A partner (warmly suggested but optional) to share this experience.

 THE SUGGESTED USE IS THE FOLLOWING: